sevsev9/minio-nodejs-minimal-test/README.md

 # minio-nodejs-minimal-test
 A very minimal app to test the basic functionalities of MinIO with NodeJS.

+Please excuse the minimal frontend, as it was a fast test project... ;)

 # Technologies/Libraries Used
 - [NodeJS](https://nodejs.org/en/)
 - [Typescript](https://www.typescriptlang.org/)